Phytochemicals

 Description of theme

 1) Advanced phytochemical analysis: Analysis and structure elucidation of phytochemicals is at the core of our work on these compounds, as it is essential in studying phytochemical reactivity.
 Due to the high structural diversity of phytochemicals, their analysis can be quite challenging.
-We develop analytical approaches to obtain structural information on individual phytochemical molecules, as well as overall compositional data of phytochemicals present in plant-derived materials (including industrial waste streams).
+We develop analytical approaches to obtain structural information on individual phytochemical molecules, as well as overall compositional data of phytochemicals present in plant-derived materials (including industrial waste streams or by-products).
 To this end, we employ a diverse array of advanced analytical techniques, including ultra-high performance liquid chromatography (UHPLC), high resolution mass spectrometry (HRMS), ion mobility spectrometry (IMS), and nuclear magnetic resonance (NMR) spectroscopy.

 2) Oxidation of phenolic compounds: One of the most well-known examples of the oxidation of phenolic compounds is the enzymatic browning reaction that leads to formation of brown colour upon cutting or bruising of fruits.
 Besides undergoing enzymatic oxidation, phenolic compounds can auto-oxidise to form brown and insoluble reaction products.
 These oxidation reactions are often considered to be undesirable, as they negatively affect the attractiveness of foods or ingredients.
-On the other hand, controlled (enzymatic) oxidative coupling can also be used as a tool to modulate the structure and properties of phenolic compounds, which can lead to improved (bio)functionality.
+On the other hand, controlled (enzymatic) oxidative coupling can also be used as a tool to modulate the structure and properties of phenolic compounds, which can lead to improved bio- or techno-functionality.

 The aims of the FCH theme Phytochemicals are to (i) characterize phytochemicals from various plant materials using advanced analytical techniques; (ii) monitor changes in phytochemical composition during plant growth, and during processing and storage of plant-derived food products or ingredients; (iii) modify phytochemicals with chemical, enzymatic, or microbial approaches, in order to improve their properties; and (iv) study interactions of phytochemicals with proteins and micronutrients.